alyssa-tsh/DE_GT_THA_CareerCoach4.0/README.md

 The system must take in a town name (it cannot filter based on block number only) If the user types an additional word it will throw an error and it cannot take in multiple inputs only 1

-## Please do give the system a try :D some interesting prompt-input cases u can try
+## If you would like to try out the program here are some test inputs/examples of how to inputs values :D
 ### Query OPTION 2
 - NO --> SENJA ROAD --> 616A
 - NO --> JURONG WEST STREET --> 480